 Elbe Philharmonic Hall, Hamburg, Germany

 The Elbe Philharmonic Hall in Hamburg, Germany, is designed to house a concert building, a wellness and conference zone, 47 owner-occupied apartments and a five-star hotel with 250 rooms.
-It is expected to begin operations in 2016.
-The apartments will enjoy a spectacular view eastwards down the Elbe River.
+It was opened in January 2017.
+The apartments enjoy a spectacular view eastwards down the Elbe River.

-Built in the 1960s, the Kaispeicher A factory building, upon which the hall is being constructed, will maintain its original façade structure and house many of the new facilities.
-The roof of the larger auditorium will be built to resemble a series of large glassy waves floating above the distinctive Kaispeicher A building, which is used to store cocoa beans.
+Built in the 1960s, the Kaispeicher A factory building, upon which the hall was constructed.
+It maintains its original façade structure and houses many of the new facilities.
+The roof of the larger auditorium resembles a series of large glassy waves floating above the distinctive Kaispeicher A building, which is used to store cocoa beans.

 The design of the new building features a glass-sheathed, tent-like superstructure and was produced by Herzog & de Meuron, in conjunction with Höhler and Werner Kallmorgen.